Medical Repatriation By Ground Ambulance

-Due to their critical condition, intensive care patients are generally transported by ambulance aircraft or ambulance helicopter.
-For patients with uncomplicated illnesses, a patient transport in a ground ambulance can be considered for short distances.
+Considering the condition of our customers, especially those in critical condition and those that require intensive care, we usually transport them using our ambulance aircraft or ambulance helicopter.
+For our patients with uncomplicated illnesses, we make available a patient transport in a ground ambulance for short distances.
 But even in such cases, we assess whether, for medical reasons, a ground ambulance or an aircraft should be used.

 Risks when using ground ambulances

-The use of an ambulance vehicle can be more economical for longer journeys.
-But due to the various possible risks of a long ambulance journey for the patient, this mode of transport is not usually advisable from a medical point of view.
+We consider the use of an ambulance vehicle to be more economical for longer journeys.
+But due to the various possible risks associated with a long ambulance journey for the patient, this mode of transport is not usually advisable from a medical point of view.